DarioPanada/warburg-investigation/README.md

 ## TODO

 - Finish documenting all methods;
-- Add a launcher that obtains experiments from queue and, upon completion, uploads result to a bucket;
+- Add config such as directory names, num epcochs, etc to config file (JSON or YAML);